EerikSaksi/stat_buff/timelog.md

 ## Nov 17 (5 hours)
 - I have now verified and made sure that I can pass the username from nodejs to Postgres for a particular query, which then only allows access to rows that contain user info.
 I also verified that I can send a auth header from the client which could contain the token that can be deduced to a username
 - I have not done a full integration test yet.
 Because the Google sign-in library only works in the compiled app,I have used fallback values (for example, instead of querying user, just setting username to eerik.)
 Just to save time in future builds, I will implement some fake queries (for example, fetching my data without requiring a token).
+After this switching from tests to real builds will be as simple as disabling fake queries, enabling google token auth headers, and enabling token validation in the backend.